harilexm/Flower-Specie-Classification/README.md

 4. 97.10% : SVM
 5. 95.14% : Naive Bayes

-The Best model is Choosen an SVM with an accuracy of 97.10%.
+The Choosen Best model is SVM with an accuracy of 97.10%.